duckdb/duckdb-web/docs/archive/0.8/api/c/types.md

 ---
 layout: docu
+redirect_from:
+- docs/archive/0.8.1/api/c/types
+selected: Types
 title: C API - Types
-selected: Types
 ---

 DuckDB is a strongly typed database system.
 As such, every column has a single type specified.
 This type is constant